-No, there is no cure for CAD and many people with CAD remain sensitive to sunlight for several years.
-However, most people are able to help the problem by careful sun avoidance and with medication (see below).
+No, there is no cure for CAD and many people affected by CAD remain sensitive to sunlight for several years.
+However, most people are able to lessen the problem by careful sun avoidance and with medication (see below).
 One study found that CAD cleared in half of all sufferers after about 15 years.

-Self care -What can I do?
+Self-care (What can I do?)